IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

     ![Graphical user interface, application Description automatically  generated](./images/media/image35.png)

-    You will see all the two applications on both member servers are up nd running.
+    You will see all the two applications on both member servers are up and running.

     ![](./images/media/image36.png)